The English Patient (Seinfeld): Plot

 When George tells Jerry about the situation with Danielle, Jerry points out that he has no more need to find out about Neil, since he has replaced him as Danielle's boyfriend.
 George meets Neil in a hospital, after Neil was burned by a crêpe.
 Neil's face is bandaged, so that George never sees what he looks like.
-When George asks Danielle to move in with him, she chooses Neil instead out of pity.
-As George leaves, Neil tells him "I win" and George vindictively pulls out his intravenous line.
+Even though she agreed to move in with George, Danielle changes plans, taking Neil to an overseas clinic similar to The English Patient.
+Neil declares that he "won" Danielle and George vindictively pulls out his intravenous line as he leaves.

 Elaine's plane to Tunisia is about to show Sack Lunch, but is hijacked by the angry Dominicans, who are all wearing "#1 Dad" T-shirts.
+They demand the movie be shut off, much to Elaine's dismay.

 Production

 The table read for "The English Patient" took place on February 7, 1997.
 The scenes outside the theatre were filmed on February 9, and the majority of scenes were filmed live in front of a studio audience on February 11.

 The people who appear on the theatrical poster for Sack Lunch are Seinfeld producer Tim Kaiser and his family.

 A scene in which Elaine and Peterman finish watching The English Patient, and Peterman proposes they watch it again and take notes on the clothing so that they can add it to the J. Peterman catalog, was deleted before broadcast.
 As a result, the finished episode implies that Elaine's outburst occurred during her second viewing of The English Patient rather than her third, and leaves Peterman's remark "I hope you're watching the clothes, Elaine, because I can't take my eyes off the passion" unexplained.

 Neil was played by Jeff Miller, who also served as George actor Jason Alexander's stand-in.
-The IV pull at the end of the scene was ad-libbed by Alexander during filming.
+The IV pull at the end of the scene was improvised by Alexander during filming.